Editorial by Industrial Quick Search

 Affordability

-The vacuum forming process is more affordable than any other molding process.
-It is low cost and gives more productivity than any different high-cost molding process.
-Vacuum forming tools are also readily available and affordable.
+The vacuum forming process is more cost-effective compared to other molding methods.
+It is inexpensive and offers higher productivity than many more expensive molding processes.
+Additionally, vacuum forming tools are readily available and affordable.

 Turnaround Time